ndjinga/CoreFlows/README.md

-CDMATH-CoreFlows
+CoreFlows
 ================

-CDMATH-CoreFlows is an open source C++/Python library intended at solving PDE systems arising from the thermalhydraulics of two phase flows in power plant boilers.
+CoreFlows is an open source C++/Python library intended at solving PDE systems arising from the modeling of nuclear reactor cores which involves fluid dynamics, heat and neutron diffusion as well as soli elasticity.
 It is a simple environment meant at students and researchers to test new numerical methods on general geometries with unstructured meshes.
-It is developped by CEA Saclay since 2014 and proposes a few basic models and finite volume numerical methods.
-Some of the main objectives are the study of
+It is developped by CEA Saclay since 2014 and proposes a few basic models as well as some basic finite volume and finite element numerical methods.
+The main objectives of CoreFlows are the study of

-- Numerical schemes for compressible flows at low Mach numbers
+- Numerical schemes for compressible flows at low Mach numbers on general meshes
 - Well balanced schemes for stiff source terms (heat source, phase change, pressure losses)
-- Flow inversion and counter-current two phase flows
+- Numerical handling of flow inversion, phase disappearance and counter-currents in two phase flows
+- Numerical handling of stiff porosity or cross section functions
 - Schemes that preserve the phasic volume fraction α ∈ [0, 1]
 - Convergence of finite volume methods
 - New preconditioners for implicit methods for two phase flows
 - The coupling of fluid models or multiphysics coupling (eg thermal hydraulics and neutronics or thermal hydraulics and solid thermics)

-CDMATH-CoreFlows relies on the numerical toolbox [CDMATH-Toolbox](https://github.com/ndjinga/CDMATH) of the project [CDMATH](http://cdmath.jimdo.com) for the handling of meshes and fields, and on the library [PETSC](https://www.mcs.anl.gov/petsc/) for the handling of large sparse matrices.
+CoreFlows relies on the numerical toolbox [CDMATH-Toolbox](https://github.com/ndjinga/CDMATH) of the project [CDMATH](http://cdmath.jimdo.com) for the handling of meshes and fields, and on the library [PETSC](https://www.mcs.anl.gov/petsc/) for the handling of large sparse matrices.
 You will need the packages 'doxygen' if you want to generate de documentation and 'swig' if you want to use python scripts.
-The software is currently developed for linux distributions and is maintained on Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS, as well as on Fedora 24, 26 and 29.
+The software is currently developed for linux distributions and is maintained on Ubuntu 16.04 LTS and 18.04 LTS, as well as on Fedora 24, 26, 29 and 30.

 User guide
 ----------